 Different businesses come with different moats.
 Some have brands, some have patents, some have toll roads like a moat, and another type of moat is the network effect.
 This is still a mystery to me.
 But, Microsoft, Facebook, Twitter, TikTok, etc social networking companies do have a networking moat.

-I will try to give you some examples, although I am not on TikTok, so I would not be able to speak for it, but I am regular on Facebook, Twitter, Instagram, WhatsApp, Twitter, etc.
+I will try to give you some examples of networking moat, although I am not on TikTok, so I would not be able to speak for it, but I am regular on Facebook, Twitter, Instagram, WhatsApp, Twitter, etc.

 When I was in college, Orkut was really popular.
 And I was on Orkut, mostly because all my friends and family were on that networking site.
 Google used to own it, and as Facebook took over, google had killed it.
 Orkut was mainly popular in Brazil and India, MySpace used to popular in the USA and some other countries.